Dotdashcom/take-home-webdriver-test/README.md

 Running on Chrome: ``mvn -DdriverClass=ChromeDriver -Dbrowser=chrome clean test`` would run the tests on Chrome browser

-Running on Firefox: ``mvn -DdriverClass=FirefoxDriver -Dbrowser=firefox clean test`` would run the tests on Chrome browser
+Running on Firefox: ``mvn -DdriverClass=FirefoxDriver -Dbrowser=firefox clean test`` would run the tests on Firefox browser

 Running through the IDE: Run the test by right-click on the TestNG XML file